loint/test-automation/README.md

   Open cmd window and run selenium before testing, you should keep it run while we're doing the test.

 	  $ java -jar your folder/selenium-server-standalone-2.39.0.jar

-  Open others cmd windows and change current directory in test.js.
+  Open another cmd window and change current directory in test.js.
 Run mocha to do test

       $ mocha